-PSE&G already has experimented with several solar storage projects throughout its New Jersey service territory – most recently in a collaborative project with the Borough of Pennington that will help keep the town’s Department of Public Works building running for an extended period of time the next time a Sandy-like storm knocks out power.
+PSE&G has built several energy storage facilities in conjunction with solar projects.
+The most recent is a collaborative effort with the Borough of Pennington that will keep the town’s Department of Public Works building running for an extended period the next time a Sandy-like storm knocks out power.
 Similar collaborations have taken place at the municipal wastewater treatment facility in Caldwell, Hopewell Valley Central High School in Pennington and Cooper University Medical Center in Camden.

 PSEG already is New Jersey’s largest developer of solar energy.
 We have invested nearly $2 billion to develop solar facilities in New Jersey and around the United States.